 Share in Emissions of GHG in India

-In 2020 India GHG emissions energy sector reached 75.66% and agriculture 13.75%, Industries 8.08%, waste 2.56%.
-Electricity play major role in the emissions of GHG it contributes half of on farm energy are the electricity (0.46 Gt CO2 -eq per year) and remaining half are use the fuel in farm operation combustions (0.53 Gt CO2 -eq per year) FAOSTAT (2023) and Flammini A et.al(2022). .
-The energy is required non - renewable source of coal emission of GHG, second emission of agriculture is due to injudicious use of fertilizers, rice production Enteric fermentation and Manure management.
-Use of the renewable source of such as solar energy, wind power, ocean energy are regarded most important and efficient use to achieve C neutrality Wang F. et.al (2021).
+In 2020 India GHG emissions energy sector reached 75.66% and agriculture 13.75%, industries 8.08%, waste 2.56%.
+Electricity play major role in the emissions of GHG it contributes half of on farm energy are the electricity (0.46 Gt CO2 -eq per year) and remaining half are use the fuel in farm operation combustions (0.53 Gt CO2 -eq per year) FAOSTAT (2023) and Flammini et al. (2022).
+The energy is required non - renewable source of coal emission of GHG, second emission of agriculture is due to injudicious use of fertilizers, rice production, Enteric fermentation and Manure management.
+Use of the renewable source of such as solar energy, wind power, ocean energy is regarded most important and efficient use to achieve C neutrality (Wang. et.al., 2021).
 C neutrality help to reduce the emissions of GHG in the atmosphere and climate change.
 Conservation agriculture practices sequestration of atmospheric carbon to the soil.
-Global anthropogenic (GHG) emissions of food production systems contribute 16.5 GtCO2 e year−1 from a total 54 GtCO2 e year Crippa, M. et al.(2021) and FAO (2022).
+Global anthropogenic (GHG) emissions of food production systems contribute 16.5 GtCO2 e year−1 from a total 54 GtCO2 e year (Crippa et al., 2021) and FAO (2022).
 Synthetic nitrogen fertilizer contribute 8.3% of farm gate emissions in FAO (2019).

 Impact of agrochemicals on carbon emissions

 Agriculture use of agrochemical is increasing after the green revolution.
 Various agrochemical use like fertilizers, pesticides, fungicides, herbicides (fig. 1).
-The transportation and packaging of agrochemical required energy and GHG emissions ( Bhat et.al.
-1994).
+The transportation and packaging of agrochemical required energy and GHG emissions ( Bhat et al. 1994).
 Fertilizer is the one of the crucial factor impact on Carbon footprint Iriarte, A ( 2010) and Gasol, C.M et.al (2012)

 Crop residue burning

 India generates large quantity crop residue 500-550 million tonnes after harvest.
-Each year , approximately 90-140 million tonnes of these residues are burned on farms , primary to clear fields for the next planting season.this [ractice significantly contributes to carbon dioxide emissions from agriculture S.K et.al(2011).
+Each year, approximately 90-140 million tonnes of these residues are burned on farms , primary to clear fields for the next planting season.
+This practice significantly contributes to carbon dioxide emissions from agriculture (S.K et.al., 2011).

 Carbon dioxide emissions

-In agriculture CO2 released due to the soil microorganism respirations or crop residue burning (Bairwa et al., 2020; Janzen 2004).
+In agriculture, CO2 released due to the soil microorganism respirations or crop residue burning (Bairwa et al., 2020; Janzen 2004).

 Mitigating GHGs Emission from Indian Agriculture